Fedihosting-Foundation-Forks/fep/fep/0f2a/fep-0f2a-test-case.md

   * constraints
     * will be interpreted as JSON.
       * If not parseable as JSON, the test result MUST be `inapplicable`.
-    * must be an actor as per core AP test e7ee491d-88d7-4e67-80c8-f74781bb247c
-      * i.e. has inbox and outbox
-      * If not actor, the test result outcome MUST be `inapplicable`.
     * dereferenced `@context` array should include [both terms defined by FEP-7628](../7628/context.jsonld)
       * if does not, the test result outcome MUST be `inapplicable`.